Who We Are

 (Trustee)

-Dr Morvern French is Properties Historian at Historic Environment Scotland, specialising in medieval and early modern Scottish history, with particular interest in women's history.
+Dr Morvern French is the Properties Historian at Historic Environment Scotland.
+She researches and writes about medieval and early modern Scottish history, with particular interest in women’s history, the Wars of Independence, material culture, and built heritage.

 Roger Mason